-Figure 1 shows the Mitel virtual appliances on the VMware infrastructure, distributed on hardware servers.
-Mitel virtual applications deliver capital cost savings associated with the reduction in server hardware and real estate; operational savings related to the reduction in power and server provisioning costs; and productivity improvements and resource efficiencies in data center management and risk mitigation.
+The following figure shows the Mitel virtual appliances on the VMware infrastructure, distributed on hardware servers.
+Mitel virtual applications deliver capital cost savings associated with the reduction in server hardware and real estate; operational savings related to the reduction in power and server provisioning costs; and productivity improvements and resource efficiency in data center management and risk mitigation.
 Additionally, use of VMware availability features enable even higher levels of solution resiliency, business continuity and disaster recovery.